utkarsh-ankit/Defect-Detection-of-PCB/README.md

 ***

-# Web Application for PCB Defect Detection
+# Designing of PCB Defect Detection Model and it's Web Application

 ***